I once spoke with a colleague who could recite “1 byte = 8 bits” in his sleep, yet froze when asked, “How many bytes is your name?”

 So, why 8?
 Honestly, it was a mix of lucky hardware decisions and the need for a standardized “chunk” size that could handle more than just simple text.

-This is a visualization of how chars are distributed in bytes:
+This is a visualization of how characters are distributed across bytes:

 ASCII Encoding